anton-vakulenko/tinyshooter/README.md

 Theoretically any modern DSLR camera with Bulb port (saving to PC works on Canon EOS only).

 RS-232 serial port or USB-to-serial port adapter cable using RTS or DTS line.
-DIY examples of such cables could be found [here](http://www.beskeen.com/projects/dslr_serial/dslr_serial.shtml).
+DIY examples of such cables are [here](http://www.beskeen.com/projects/dslr_serial/dslr_serial.shtml).

 #### Software

 OS Windows XP-10 32-64bit

-[PHD](http://www.stark-labs.com/phdguiding.html) or [PHD2](https://openphdguiding.org/) (for interframe dithering feature only)
+[PHD](http://www.stark-labs.com/phdguiding.html) or [PHD2](https://openphdguiding.org/) (for dithering feature only)

 EDSDK.dll (32-bit version) from [Canon EDSDK](https://www.didp.canon-europa.com/) (for saving to PC feature only).
 You should obtain a copy of EDSDK.dll by yourself applying to Canon Developers Program.
 I'm not allowed to redistribute this DLL.